swimos/swim/swim-system-js/swim-ui-js/README.md

 ### Browser

-Web applications can load `swim-ui.js`, along with its `swim-core.js` dependency, from the Swim CDN.
+Browser applications can load `swim-ui.js`, along with its `swim-core.js` dependency, from the Swim CDN.

 ```html